Must try Hawaiian snacks that locals love to eat on the islands

 You can find all these snacking treats at your local farmers markets, grocery stores or even street vendor selling their favorite foodie snacks for public purchase.
-Even local mom and pop shops will special in a few of these treats for you to snack on when hunger pangs happen before the main meals.
-Check out all these must try Hawaiian snacks below for you to try soon!
+Even local mom and pop shops will special in a few of these Hawaiian treats for you to snack on when hunger pangs happen before the main meals.
+Check out all these must try Hawaiian snacks below for you to try and take these Hawaiian snacks to bring home.

-Check where to find the best malasadas in Hawaii here to find your favorite spots around the islands now.
+Check where to find the best malasadas in Hawaii here to find your favorite spots around the islands to buy these Hawaiian treats now.

 Sweet mochi snacks